-adjustments to the starting price, where appropriate, for billing adjustments, other discounts, and warranty discounts.
-We made deductions, where appropriate, for movement expenses, i.e., inland freight to the port of exportation, domestic brokerage and handling, international freight, and marine insurance, in accordance with section 772(c)(2)(A) of the Act.
+We calculated EP for certain of SYSCO's U.S. sales where the subject merchandise was first sold to an unaffiliated purchaser in the United States prior to importation and the CEP methodology was not otherwise warranted based on the facts of the record.
+We calculated EP for SYSCO based on packed prices to unaffiliated purchasers in the United States.
+Commerce made deductions, where appropriate, for movement expenses, i.e., inland freight from plant/warehouse to port of exportation, domestic brokerage and handling, international freight, and marine insurance, in accordance with section 772(c)(2)(A) of the Act.